 Many social media management platforms offer shareable content and interfaces that are tailored for multiple users or user groups.
 For a team collaborating on a social media marketing platform, shareable content ensures that posts are vetted by responsible team members and there is consistency in messaging.
 Additionally, the shareable calendar feature makes posting by multiple people seamless and more efficient.
 These shareable content and calendar features are helpful in any collaboration environment, especially for teams with distinct but overlapping social media profiles and marketing goals, such as corporate and franchise marketing teams.

-Choosing the Right Social Media Management Platform for Your Business
+How to Choose the Best Social Media Management Platform for Your Business

 Social media marketing platforms for business come in all shapes and sizes.
 To better understand the features you need, consider the following before you choose the best social media management platform for your business:

 1. Number of Social Media Profiles You Are Managing